Email your exams to email@example.com

 You can also drop off the exam at the front desk in Student Services.

-There are more than 1000 students registered with the Disability Resource Centre.
-Students registered with DRC typically have been diagnosed with permanent disabilities but we also help students with temporary disabilities.
+There are more than 1000 students registered with the Centre for Accessibility Services.
+Students registered with CAS typically have been diagnosed with permanent disabilities but we also help students with temporary disabilities.